 These additions help produce a harder, stiffer and more ductile material which can be cast and machined.
 Used in the metalwork industry for casting objects such as sculptures or sections for doorways, windows and grilles.
 Handrails and staircase balusters are popular to have in cast bronze.

 Brass is an alloy similar to Bronze but with more Zinc as opposed to Tin.
 The colour and properties of Brass can vary with the ratio of copper to Tin.
 Brass is more malleable than Bronze and can be forged.
 When cast it can be made harder or softer by varying the amount of Zinc added.
 Brass is an attractive gold colour when polished which can be protected with either wax or lacquers.
 Brass has excellent anti-corrosion qualities and is often used in marine environments.
 The copper in Brass makes it anti germicidal and suitable for handles on doorways.
 Brass is often found in handrails, moving parts and decorative items where its colour is needed to bring a piece to life.

 Steel is a highly refined alloy of iron and carbon, commonly available for structural purposes.
 This material is a modern day, cost effective alternative to wrought iron and can be used for all the same purposes.
 It is easily worked in all formats and is susceptible to a range of treatments to increase its weather resistance and longevity.

 Stainless steel does not readily corrode, rust or stain with water as ordinary steel does.
 Stainless Steel now has many new grades to improve its anti-corrosive properties.
-It is not fully corrosion resistant and certain grades should be considered for the project it is to be used in.
+It’s not a fully corrosion resistant and certain grades should be considered for the project it is to be used in.
 It is an alloy and has a minimum of 10.5% chromium content by mass.
 Stainless steel can be polished to a high degree and is useful in metalwork restoration if used where high oxidisation occurs.